-You are an expat in France, you may be able to benefit from the European Health Insurance Card (EHIC).
-The EHIC is a free card that gives you access to medically necessary healthcare to the 27 EU states plus Switzerland, Iceland, Norway, Liechtenstein, and the UK.
+If you are an expat in France, you may be able to benefit from the European Health Insurance Card (EHIC).
+The EHIC is a free card that gives you access to medically necessary healthcare in the 27 EU states plus Switzerland, Iceland, Norway, and Liechtenstein.

 You will be reimbursed under the same conditions and at the same cost as people insured in that country.

 A few years ago, when I was still living in London and registered with the NHS, I travelled for a long weekend to Berlin.
 Luckily enough, I had the EHIC that I previously ordered from the NHS website!
 I thought I wouldn’t need it, but it’s always better to be safe!
 Well, I’m happy I did, because I had a medical emergency and I had to rush to the hospital in Berlin.
 Everything was easy with my EHIC.
 I just had to present it, and I received medical care as anyone covered under the German healthcare scheme!